prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/dash-hardware.md

 These cards are the fastest and most power efficient solution for mining cryptocurrency.

+What does this mean for your GPU?

+Well, even if you have powerful GPUs like the [GTX 1080](/crypto-mining/gtx-1080-review/), you should stick to Dash mining ASICs.

 Before you start mining, you'll probably want to know if it's worth your money.

 <table class="basic-table" align="center">